 The majority of water distributed by Cassatt Water is ground water obtained from twelve (12) wells located in Lee County and Kershaw County, within the Cassatt Water service area.
-Additionally, some water is purchased from the City of Camden and the Alligator Rural Water & Sewer Company, Inc. The source of water purchased from the City of Camden is Lake Wateree and is treated at the City's surface water treatment plant off of John G. Richards Road.
-The water purchased from Alligator Rural Water from Alligator Rural Water between the City's surface water treatment plant off of John G. Richards Road.
-The water purchased from Alligator Rural Water between the City of Camden and the Male Male S. and Sewer is groundwater from nine (9) deep wells in the McBee, S.C. area and treated at their water treatment facility in McBee.
+Additionally, some water is purchased from the City of Camden and the Alligator Rural Water & Sewer Company, Inc. The source of water purchased from the City of Camden is Lake Wateree and is treated at the City's surface water treatment plant of the Manna & Richards Road.
+The water purchased from Alligator Rural Water and Sewer is groundwater from nine (9) deep wells in the McBee, S.C. area and treated at their water treatment facility in McBee.